-Whether you are actively looking for a job or just open to the idea of being contacted by recruiters in the future, start by building a solid LinkedIn profile.
-Read these tips.
+Whether you are actively looking for a new job or just open to the idea of being contacted by recruiters in the future, start by building a solid LinkedIn profile.

 LinkedIn will normally default your industry to match the type of organisation you work for, but this isn’t always correct so it’s worth double checking.
 For example, if you are in a marketing role within the automotive industry think about whether you’d like your industry to be “Marketing and Advertising” OR “Automotive”.

-To increase your chances of coming up in a recruiter’s / HR search, you do need to optimise your profile.
+To increase your chances of coming up in a recruiter’s / HR search, consider the following:

 KEY WORDS: Try to incorporate keywords throughout each section – as you would on your CV.
 Make sure you add these key words to the Summary, Experience and Skills sections.
 If you are not sure what keywords to use – have a look at the job adverts you are interested in to take some inspiration.

 SUMMARY: Use the summary to sell yourself, your achievements and experience.
 Try not to just ‘copy’ your current role in this section.
 If you can say you are actively looking for a role you can use this section to mention this (i.e. redundancy)

 EXPERIENCE: Add your career history with a bit of detail – a few lines about each job rather than just the job title.
 It doesn’t have to be a carbon copy of your CV but should reflect your CV and be up to date.

 EDUCATION: Add as many relevant details to your education section.
 List all your key qualifications.